chloe-hahn/document-viewer-docs/releasenotes/index.md

 - Added the method [`getSelectedAnnotations()`]({{ site.api }}class/editviewer.html##getselectedannotations) to retrieve selected annotation(s).

 - Add properties [`mediaBox`]({{ site.api }}interface/idocument/pagedata.html#mediaBox) and [`cropBox`]({{ site.api }}interface/idocument/pagedata.html#cropBox) to `PageData` for accurate annotation position calculation.

-- Added the property [`annotationConfig`]({{ site.api }}interface/editviewerconstructoroptions.html#annotationConfig) to `EditViewerConstructorOptions` for configuring the annotations in the viewer, including the toolbar, palette, and default annotation style:

-    - [annotationSelectionStyle]({{ site.api }}interface/annotationconfig.html#annotationSelectionStyle): Defines the style of annotation selection.
-    - [inkCreateDelay]({{ site.api }}interface/annotationconfig.html#inkCreateDelay): Specifies the delay for ink creation to support annotations created in multiple strokes.
-    - [showOnTopWhenSelected]({{ site.api }}interface/annotationconfig.html#showOnTopWhenSelected): Determines whether the selected annotation should be displayed on the top layer. .

 - Added the property [`annotationMode`]({{ site.api }}class/editviewer.html#annotationmode) to specify or return the annotation mode of the viewer.